 Preheat the oven to 220°C fan/240°C/475°F/gas 9, open the windows and boil the kettle.
 Place the confit duck legs, skin-side up, on a rack set over a roasting tin.
 Pour 2cm (3/4in) boiling water into the roasting tin and place in the oven for 20–25 minutes until the skin is crispy and a deep golden brown all over.

-The confit duck can be made a week ahead (or longer tbh, which does make it even more delicious… but you probably don’t want to clutter up your fridge).
+Make-ahead: The confit duck can be made a week ahead (or longer tbh, which does make it even more delicious… but you probably don’t want to clutter up your fridge).
 Allow it to cool then store the duck legs in a sealed container in the fridge, making sure that they are completely submerged in the fat.
 On the day you want to cook them, remove the container from the fridge and allow the duck legs to come to room temperature.
 Prise the duck legs out of the fat and proceed per the recipe.

 FURTHER READING + RESOURCES